An experiment to test the discreteness of time: Conclusion

 The possibility of probing planckian time without involving extremely high energies may be a disturbing idea to many physicists.
 However, the history of physics shows examples where scientists have gained knowledge at a physical scale that was widely believed to be unreachable with the available technology at the time.
-The first example is when Einstein proposes a way to measure the size of atoms by observing the brownian motion of mesoscopic pollen grains \cite{einstein1905uber}.
-Another example is when Millikan shows that the electric charge comes in discrete packets, and measures the charge of the smallest packet (the electron) \cite{millikan1909modification, millikan1913elementary}.
+A first example is when Einstein proposes a way to measure the size of atoms by observing the brownian motion of mesoscopic pollen grains \cite{einstein1905uber}.
+Another example is when Millikan shows that the electric charge comes in discrete packets, and measures the charge of the smallest packet (the electron) \cite{millikan1910new, millikan1913elementary}.
 Again, such a feat was realised through the observation of the mesoscopic motion of charged drops of oil.
 In both cases, as in our proposal, the scale of discreteness was reached through mesoscopic observables thanks to two leverage effects: an algebraic game involving very small or very big constants and a statistical game involving the collection of many events.

 The importance of realising the proposed experiment lies primarily in the groundbreaking implications of potentially discovering a granularity of time at the Planck scale.
-A negative result would also have significant implications, guiding fundamental theory.
-Finally, an easier version of the experiment with relaxed constraints would remain of profound interest, setting new bounds on the continuous behaviour of time.
+A negative result could also have significant implications, guiding fundamental theory.
+Finally, an easier version of the experiment with relaxed constraints might remain of significant interest, setting new bounds on the continuous behaviour of time in this unexplored, but soon accessible regime.